 This degree program prepares students for work as naval engineers in shipyards.
-According to a May 2014 survey by the U.S. Bureau of Labor Statistics, more than 7,570 professionals were employed as naval architects and marine engineers.
-Those individuals earned a median wage of $92,930 per year. (www.bls.gov)
+According to a May 2018 survey by the U.S. Bureau of Labor Statistics, around 11,350 professionals were employed as naval architects and marine engineers.
+Those individuals earned a median wage of $92,560 per year. (www.bls.gov)

 Continuing Education Information

 Master's level degrees in marine engineering or ocean engineering are not commonly available online, although some schools do offer online degrees.
 A doctorate is another option, although these are not available online.